ReyLads/ReyLads/README.md

   </a>
 </div>
 <br>
-Autodidact and self-starter Java Developer with solid knowledge in AWS and Azure.
-Well-versed in developing robust and scalable cloud-based solutions.
+Autodidact and self-starter Python Developer with solid knowledge in AWS and Azure.
+Well-versed in developing robust and scalable AI cloud-based solutions.
-Passionate about leveraging cloud technologies and automation to drive efficiency and innovation in software development.<br>
+Passionate about leveraging AI, cloud technologies and automation to drive efficiency and innovation.<br>
 <br>
 <div align="left">

-🔭 I’m currently working on Java Spring Boot & Android App Projects.
+🔭 I’m currently working on Python Projects.

-🌱 I’m currently learning more about Advanced Cloud DevOps Techniques, Infrastructure as Code, Containerization, Microservices, and Container Orchestration.
+🌱 I’m currently learning more about AI and Machine Learning Engineering (Hugging Face, NLP, OpenAI API, LangChain, scikit learn, etc.).

-💬 Ask me about Java Development, AWS, and Azure.
+💬 Ask me about Python programming, AWS, and Azure.

 📧 Reach me out: reydel.ladaga@gmail.com